KOSASIH/PromoteOneself/README.md

 line 1: [pos] \
 line2: &lt;type&gt; \
 line3: &lt;data&gt; \
-line4: &lt;sign id as in signs.yml taht is used to set the maximum number of times a player can use the sign (optional)&gt; \
+line4: &lt;sign id as in signs.yml that is used to set the maximum number of times a player can use the sign (optional)&gt;

 Signs can have any of the following types:
  - Update